Jijauli

 Jijauli is a village in Singhpur block of Rae Bareli district, Uttar Pradesh, India.
-It is located 45 km from Raebareli, the district headquarters.
-As of 2011, its population is 1,664, in 324 households.
+It is located 45 km from Raebareli, the district's headquarters.
+As of 2011, its population was 1,664, in 324 households.
 It has one primary school and no healthcare facilities.

 The 1961 census recorded Jijauli as comprising 9 hamlets, with a total population of 791 people (404 male and 387 female), in 180 households and 175 physical houses.